 The theory was that once Nathan was established I would write my own science fiction under that name, but alas, I never really found time to do that.
 Nathan wrote a couple of short stories, one of which ("That Doggone Vnorpt") was intended to connect with a novel I still haven't finished, but never any non-tie-in novels.

-I did write a couple more novels that are more or less science fiction -- Vika's Avenger and Tom Derringer and the Aluminum Airship -- but by then the market had changed so much that I went to Kickstarter to fund self-publishing them through my Misenchanted Press, and there really didn't seem to be any point in using the Archer name there.
+I did write a couple more novels that are more or less science fiction -- Vika's Avenger and the Tom Derringer stories -- but by then the market had changed so much that I went to Kickstarter to fund self-publishing them through my Misenchanted Press, and there really didn't seem to be any point in using the Archer name there.

 So that's all my SF novels for now.